justinpak13/PPP-Analysis-Project/README.md

 I will be using GCP cloud storage as the data lake and Airflow in order to get the data into GCP.

+The data workflow will consist of the following steps:
+1) Downloading the csv files from the SBA website that we will store locally
+2) Use a python script in order to convert the csv files into parquet
+3) Upload the parquet files into Google Cloud Storage
+4) Upload our files in Google Cloud Storage into a table BigQuery